- Describe techniques for highlighting cause and effect

 Cause and effect essays often begin with a general introduction to the topic, then follow with a thesis statement that includes the main cause and main effect or effects.
 They often use words like as a result of, because, since, consequently, due to, or therefore.

-For example, if your essay were about how high schoolers jam-packed schedules, high demands, and early mornings cause increased anxiety, you could start by talking about a day in the life of a high-schooler, then talk about the effects, or you could start by talking about the effects first.
+For example, if your essay were about how high schoolers jam-packed schedules, high demands, and early mornings cause increased anxiety, you could start by talking about a day in the life of a high-school student, then talk about the effects.

 No matter which method you choose, be sure to support the claims and connections in your cause and effect essay fully with appropriate evidence.
-In your conclusion, reiterate the thesis and connection between the cause and effect, and help the reader understand the most important takeaway (the “so what?”) of the essay.
+In your conclusion, reiterate the thesis and connection between the cause and effect, and help the reader understand the most important takeaway of the essay.
+Remember to answer the “So what?” question for your reader.

 Now that you have had the chance to learn about cause and effect essays, it’s time to see one in practice.
 Here you’ll see a traditional or typical sample cause and effect essay from a beginning writing class.
 In this assignment, the student was asked to write a cause and effect essay on a topic he chose and to follow APA guidelines for the essay.